 Sublimation printing lets you pick full colors, making it ideal if you want to create a specific design, like a brand logo or a photograph.
 Heat transfer printing may not always produce the same full-color effect.

 If you want to print photos or logos through heat transfer, you will need to invest in higher-quality heat transfer paper.
 Inkjet transfer papers are typically your best bet for photo printing.
-Implement a product design software solution and start selling today!
+Implement a web to print software and start selling today!